azrylskywalker/AlienVsZombie/PART1.md

 ### To Do

 List all the features not yet done.
-Remove this section if there is no incomplete requirements.

 1. Let the Alien interact with objects on the board.
 2. Zombies.